iter8-tools/iter8/mkdocs/docs/concepts/metricsoverview.md

 # Metrics Overview

+!!! abstract "iter8 metric"
-> **iter8** defines a Kubernetes CRD called **metric**.
+    **iter8** defines a Kubernetes CRD called **metric**.
 A metric resource encapsulates the REST query that is used for retrieving a metric value from the metrics backend.

 ??? example "Sample metric"
     ```yaml